jasonhand/twitch/ep05/README.md

 ## Pulling

+Code is in a GitHub repository and we want to clone (and sync) it with our local machine.

-### Create a new repository on GitHub and clone to the local machine
+### Create a New Repository on GitHub and Clone to the Local Machine

 1. Choose `New Repository` from the `+` icon in the upper right
 2. Assign a name (example: `first_repo`)